datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 other facts pertinent to the existence and amount of assets from which distributions to Members might properly be paid.

-Section 11.3  Indemnification  TC "Section 11.3  Indemnification" \\f C
+Section 11.3  Indemnification.
-\\l "2" .
 To the fullest extent permitted by applicable law, a Covered Person shall be entitled to indemnification from the Company for any loss, damage or claim, including any judgment, award, settlement, reasonable attorney's fees and other reasonable costs or expenses,